turboscrew/rpi_stub/README.md

 - UART0 (the full UART) is reserved exclusively for the rpi_stub.
 - The breakpoints bkpt #0x7ffb to 0x7fff are reserved exclusively for the stub.
 - The double vectoring adds exception latency, especially for IRQ.
-- Watchpoints
-- Single-stepping works with newer gdb-versions that can do single-stepping, without stub support (using breakpoints), but rpi_stub single-stepping support works too, at least to some extent (mostly untested).
+- Single-stepping works with newer gdb-versions that can do single-stepping, without stub support (using breakpoints), but rpi_stub single-stepping support works too, at least to some extent (still partly untested).
 	- If Neon instruction single-stepping doesn't work, try parameter 'rpi_stub_dbg_info' to find out why.

 Breakpoint #0x7ffc and #0x7ffb can be used for sending messages to gdb client.